Jilla

 Jilla is a 2014 Indian Tamil-language action drama film directed by R. T. Neason and produced by R. B. Choudary under Super Good Films.
 The film stars Mohanlal and Vijay in the lead roles as a crime boss and his adopted son, a police officer whose lives and approach towards law change after a violent incident.
 The cast also includes Kajal Aggarwal, Soori, Mahat, Nivetha Thomas, Sampath Raj and Pradeep Rawat.
 The film has music composed by D. Imman, cinematography handled by Ganesh Rajavelu and editing by Don Max.

 The film released on 10 January 2014 and received generally positive reviews from critics and audience.
-Jilla completed a 100-day theatrical run on 19 April 2014.
-The film performed commercially better than its competitor Veeram.
+Jilla completed a 100-day theatrical run on 19 April 2014..
 The film was remade in Odia as Bajrangi (2017).

 Plot

 Shakthi is the adopted son of a Madurai-based crime boss, Sivan and is also his right-hand man, bodyguard and driver.
 Sivan lives happily with his wife, Parvati, Shakthi, his son, Vignesh, and his daughter, Mahalakshmi.
 Shakthi hates the police force due to a police officer killing his father, who was Sivan's driver, in his childhood.
 His hatred is such that he hates the khaki colour (which is worn by police in India).
 Shakthi doesn't let Sivan's watchman wear his Khaki watchman uniform, constantly teases his friend Gopal, who gets selected as a constable, and even loses romantic interest in a woman named Shanthi after he finds out that she is an Inspector.

 When Sivan is insulted by Ajay Rathore, a newly appointed police commissioner of Madurai, who wants to wipe the criminal system of Madurai, Sivan forces Shakthi to become an IPS officer to save his crime syndicate and prove the commissioner's words wrong.
 Reluctantly taking charge as ACP of Madurai City East, Shakthi gives free rein to Sivan and his henchmen, who wreak havoc over Madurai, until one of their activities inadvertently causes a gas leak which destroys a school and some nearby buildings, killing several people, including women and children.
 The incident, along with the assault of a woman by Sivan's henchmen when she had come to the police station to lodge a complaint against Sivan for killing her husband, shocks Shakthi emotionally and causes him to follow the path of an honest police officer.